OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/04-oled-writing-text.md

 ---
 ## Writing Text to the OLED Display {#writing-text-to-oled-display}

-In this tutorial, we'll be figuring out how to start up the OLED Expansion's screen and writing some text to it using Onion's python library.
+In this tutorial, we'll be figuring out how to start up the OLED Expansion's screen and writing some text to it using Onion's Python library.

 ### The OLED Display
 // TODO: IMAGE upload the imgur pngs to github!
-The oled display has a resolution of 128x64 pixels.
+The OLED Expansion has a resolution of 128x64 pixels.
 It is addressable by 128 vertical columns and 8 horizontal pages.
 ![display](http://i.imgur.com/4JsaahS.png)

 Each page consists of 8 horizontal pixel rows.
 When a byte is written to the display, the Least Significant Byte (LSB) corresponds to the top-most pixel of the page in the current column.
 The Most Significant Byte (MSB) corresponds to the bottom-most pixel of the page in the current column.